Joeltronics/py_nes_emulator/README.md

 ### Current status

-Emulation is basic.
-Ballon Fight seems to work; Donkey Kong seems to work, although the title screen doesn't seem to accept controller inputs properly.
+There's basic emulation.
+Balloon Fight & Donkey Kong seem to work.
 Ice Climber crashes early due to an unsupported PPU feature.
-The Super Mario Bros title screen doesn't work.
+The Super Mario Bros title screen doesn't work, likely due to something I'm not doing right with the PPU (see below).
 There's also no APU or mapper support.

 PPU & rendering issues:

+- PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
 - Sprite 0 hit is only partially implemented:
 	- It works if you assume no background pixels are transparent
 	- It does not factor in some of the weird quirks